 A groundbreaking look of the lives of transgender children and families, with book signing and discussion invited after the presentation.

 Some “boys” will only wear dresses; some “girls” refuse to wear dresses at all.
 In both cases, as Ann Travers shows in this fascinating account of transgender kids, these are often more than just wardrobe choices.
 From very early ages these children find themselves to be different from the sex category that was assigned to them at birth.
 How they make their voices heard—to their parents and friends, in schools, in public spaces, and through the courts—is the focus of this talk and the book on which it is based.

 Based on over five years of research in Canada and the U.S., and interviews with trans kids and their parents, The Trans Generation offers a rare look into what it is like to grow up as a transgender child.
 Illuminating the day-to-day realities of trans kids who regularly experience crisis as a result of the many ways traditional sex categories regulate their lives, Travers offers an essential and important new understanding of childhood.

-Students of ENVS 414 will engage in an Oxford-style debate on a To Be Announced proposition concerning environmental or professional ethics; audience participation is invited!
+ENVS 414 Students (Kara, Charlie, Anthony, Eden) will engage in an Oxford-style debate; audience participation is invited!

 - April 17: Maureen Atkinson & Ed Harrison - “ Channeling Histories – The Dynamic Past of the Georgetown Sawmill”

 Where and what was Georgetown Mills?
 Georgetown was one of the first lumber mills on the North Coast of British Columbia.
 Located near Lax Kw'alaams this water-powered mill provided lumber to many of the small communities and fish packing plants on the coast for almost 100 years.
 In this presentation we will explore the many facets of the community as it struggled for a place in the history of the peoples of the North Coast.